Your dimension is not listed?

 HSS PM M4 HC has a great combination of properties which can be assigned to its Powder Metallurgy process.
 It has great wear resistance, toughness, high hardness capabilities with a fine and uniform microstructure.
 Those properties make this material a great choice for tools and knives that need to keep an edge over a longer time, components like gears and bearing and for applications needing high speed.

-HSS PM M4 HC Datasheet
+HSS PM M4 HC ALTERNATIVES

 Disclaimer